 Factors that Improve Incident Response

-While it’s common to panic and make bad decisions when faced with a cyber incident, this would be a critical error.
-The answer to remaining calm and reducing response time is having an effective, clear, and comprehensive incident response plan on hand for cyber security personnel to follow.
+While it’s common to panic and make bad decisions when faced with a crisis like a cyberattack, the key to remaining calm and reducing response time is having a clear and comprehensive incident response plan on hand for cyber security personnel to follow.
 This plan should address all possible attack scenarios, while identifying the protected assets that are most likely to be a target.

 Your cyber defense team should be well-trained in their individual responsibilities for each scenario.
 Regular tabletop exercises and consistent hands-on skills training for your cyber defense team also helps to decrease response time by increasing the team’s confidence in their ability to combine efforts in a way that streamlines the process.